yanisz07/TimelessJourneys/README.md

 ---

+## Individual Contributions

+A **one-page report describing each team member’s individual contribution** to the project is available in the `individual reports` folder.

+---
 ## External dependencies
 The project is supported for Windows and macOS machines.
 It utilizes the SDL suite of cross-platform development libraries to manage user inputs and image rendering.
 Installation guides are provided below.